alefecvo/SeuBarrigaAppium-Java/readme.md

  }
 ```

-7. Clique in 'Start Server'.
+7. Click in 'Start Server'.

 ---

 ## Run Tests:

-To download, get clone this project to your computer and execute the commands bellow:
+#### To download, get clone this project to your computer and execute the commands bellow:

 1. Open terminal.
 2. Execute cd 'to the your paste' (Ex: name_your_paste).